hoseinaghaei/OS_pintos/README.md

 #### a.
 Buffer Cache Implementation

-Every read or write operation to the filesystem is now tunneled through the buffer cache.
+Every read or write operation to the filesystem is now tunnelled through the buffer cache.
 Two critical functions, `cache_write` and `cache_read`, can be found in the `src/filesys/cache.c` file.
 It's important to remember two key aspects:

 - We use the Least Recently Used (LRU) policy for buffer replacement.
 - Handle the case of OS shutdown by ensuring that all dirty buffers are written to disk.
 For more information, refer to the `cache_down` function.